 from abc import ABC, abstractmethod

-We need our produced classes to implement some set of methods which enable us to work with them uniformly.
+We need our produced classes to implement some set of methods that enable us to work with them uniformly.
 For that purpose, we implement the following interface:

 class Product(ABC): def calculate_risk(self): pass